jellyfin/jellyfin.org/docs/general/networking/traefik.md

 :::note

 Ensure you enable Basic Auth protection for Traefik or disable its Dashboard.
-Otherwise your Dashboard will be accessible from the internet.
+Otherwise, your Dashboard will be accessible from the internet.

 :::